sasmaq/files_watermark/doc/development.md

 - Verified by hand: apply → remove restores a **byte-identical** original, backup discarded, status cleared, a second remove 422s, re-apply works, and the audit trail keeps all three events

+### Undo through file versions, as an admin option {#open-versions-undo}

+**Not built.
+This section is a design sketch, not a set of measurements** - unlike the rest of this document, nothing below was observed against a running instance.
+Every claim about `files_versions` internals is written as an assumption with the file to check it in, and the first task is to go and check them.

+**Why it is worth considering at all, and it is not the reason the original decision weighed.** The burn writes through the Files API, so on an instance with `files_versions` enabled that `putContent()` already creates a version holding the pre-watermark bytes - and then `OriginalStore::store()` writes *the same bytes again*.
+Watermarking a 50 MB PDF costs the owner 100 MB of extra quota, and half of it is a copy this app never reads.
+The duplication is what makes the question worth reopening; it is not an argument that versions are a sound *sole* route back.

+**Shape, if built.** `OCA\Files_Versions\Versions\IVersionManager`, resolved lazily rather than through constructor DI - the class does not exist when the app is disabled, so injecting it would make this app fail to boot on an instance without it.
+After the burn, record the pre-watermark version's `getRevisionId()` on the `watermark_log` row already being inserted; `removeWatermark()` becomes `rollback()` instead of `putContent()`.
+What that deletes is substantial: `OriginalStore` almost entirely, `HideOriginalsPlugin`, the `isBackup()` guard, the backup branch of `ShareGuardListener`, and the whole Team-folder base-folder problem - `groupfolders` ships its own version backend and `IVersionManager` dispatches to it.

+**Why an admin option and not a replacement.** Three properties this app does not control, each of which turns the undo from a guarantee into a maybe:

+1. **Expiry.** `versions_retention_obligation` defaults to `auto`, which thins old versions and drops them under storage pressure.
+The undo would stop working at a moment nobody chose and nothing announces.
+The mitigation to check is version *labels* - Nextcloud is understood to keep a labelled version indefinitely, so labelling the pre-watermark one via `IVersionManager::setMetadataValue($node, $revision, 'label', …)` would exempt it.
+   Even if that holds, the label is user-visible in the versions sidebar and the user can remove it, which re-arms the failure
+2. **The app is disableable.** Guarding with `IAppManager::isEnabledForUser('files_versions')` means keeping `OriginalStore` as the fallback anyway - so this adds a second path rather than removing the first
+3. **A version is not cut on every write.** `files_versions` skips creation in several cases, and the one that matters is a write close in time to the preceding one.
+The `on_upload` trigger burns seconds after the upload that created the file, which is exactly that window.
+If no version is cut the original is simply gone, and unlike a failed `store()` nothing finds out until someone tries to undo

+**Also unresolved: encryption in Team folders.** `groupfolders` keeps its versions in its own appdata, and by the finding above the default module encrypts nothing outside `files`, `files_versions` and `files_trashbin`.
+Today's Team-folder backups sit inside the folder and are encrypted; version-based ones may not be.
+This is the same property the move out of appdata was made for, so it has to be measured before the option ships, not after.

+**Point 3 is the gate.** If the burn does not reliably produce a version on the on-upload path, the option is not worth building for any instance that uses that trigger, and the other work is wasted.
+Check it first.

 ---